-If you don’t already have a BBQ, though, you’ll need to act fast – thankfully, we’ve done a bit of the leg-work for you so you can get a better idea of which one to spend your hard-earned money on.
+If you don’t already have a BBQ, then we’ve done a bit of the leg-work for you so you can get a better idea of which one to spend your hard-earned money on.

 The Big Green Egg claims to fit eight steaks or six chickens in its large ceramic BBQ, and for a while it was the only egg-shaped Kamado grill on the market.
 The design fits a few needs, from slow-cooking a pork shoulder until the meat falls off the bone to getting hot enough to give a pizza a proper crispness.
 It’s not cheap (the larger sizes hit four figures) but it is versatile.